 The Company's general approach in setting the annual compensation of its named executive officers is to set those officers' base compensation by reference to their base rates for the preceding year.
-During the year ended December 2022, the Company's Chief Executive Officer, Charles E. Bradley, Jr., received \$995,000 in base salary.
-In setting that rate in the first quarter of 2022, the Compensation Committee considered the base salary rate that the Company had paid in the prior year (\$995,000), the desirability of providing an annual increase, the desirability of ensuring retention of the services of the Company's incumbent Chief Executive Officer, the Company's financial performance, and the levels of Chief Executive Officer compensation prevailing among other financial services companies.
-The Compensation Committee considered whether to adjust officers' base compensation for 2022, and determined not to increase the base rate for the Chief Executive Officer or the other named executive officers.
+During the year ended December 2023, the Company's Chief Executive Officer, Charles E. Bradley, Jr., received \$995,000 in base salary.
+In setting that rate in the first quarter of 2023, the Compensation Committee considered the base salary rate that the Company had paid in the prior year (\$995,000), the desirability of providing an annual increase, the desirability of ensuring retention of the services of the Company's incumbent Chief Executive Officer, the Company's financial performance, and the levels of Chief Executive Officer compensation prevailing among other financial services companies.
+The Compensation Committee considered whether to adjust officers' base compensation for 2023, and determined not to increase the base rate for the Chief Executive Officer The Compensation Committee increased the base rate for each of the other named executive officers in conjunction with each of their respective promotions in late 2022.

-The Annual Incentive Bonus (EMB) element
+The Annual Incentive Bonus (Executive Management Bonus Plan) element

 To encourage executive officers and key management personnel to exercise their best efforts and management skills toward causing the Company to meet its overall objective, and toward achieving designated specific individual objectives, the Company has implemented an Executive Management Bonus Plan, with annual payouts.
-Under the Company's bonus plan as applied to the year ended December 2022, the Company's executive vice presidents were eligible to receive a cash bonus of up to 140% of their base salaries, and the Company's senior vice presidents were eligible to receive a cash bonus of up to 110% of their base salaries.
+Under the Company's bonus plan as applied to the year ended December 2023 the Company's president was eligible to receive a cash bonus of up to 170% of his base salary and the executive vice presidents were eligible to receive a cash bonus of up to 140% of their base salaries.
 The Chief Executive Officer was eligible to receive a cash bonus of up to 600% of his base salary.
-The implementation of this element for the named executive officers for the year 2022 is discussed below.
+The implementation of this element for the named executive officers for the year 2023 is discussed below.